Unconventional Josephson effects in {\it PT}-symmetric antiferromagnetic bilayers: Microscopic Model

 A schematic illustration of the designed lateral JJ with gate-defined weak-link is shown in Fig.~\ref{fig:fig1}, which has been experimentally realized~\cite{Rodan-Legrain2021, de2021gate,diez2023symmetry} and theoretically explored~\cite{Law2023, hu2023josephson,xie2023gate}.
 With the gate voltage $V_{TG}$ and $V_{BG}$, the additional Hamiltonian is $\delta H=V(x)\tau_z\sigma_0$ adding to Eq.~\eqref{eq:eq_full_h}.
-A layer potential difference $V(x)$ is induced by displacement field in the weak-link region with $V(x)=V_d\Theta(x)\Theta(L_0-x)$.
-With the space-time $PT$ symmetry operator $\hat{S}=\tau_x i\sigma_yK$ ($K$ is the complex conjugate), $V(x)$ breaks $PT$ symmetry in the weak-link region.
+In this case, a layer potential difference $V(x)$ is induced by displacement field with $V(x)=V_d\Theta(x)\Theta(L_0-x)$.
+The $PT$ symmetry operator is given by $\hat{S}=\tau_x i\sigma_yK$ ($K$ is the complex conjugate), while $V(x)$ breaks $PT$ symmetry in the weak-link region and lift the band degeneracy within the weak-link [see Figs.~\ref{fig:fig2}(a) and (b)].
 In Fig.~\ref{fig:fig1}(b) we can see that the Cooper pairs are contained by the $PT$ partners, yielding the interlayer Cooper pairing with the internal N\'{e}el order.

-We suppose that $s$-wave superconductors are deposited on the top of AFM bilayers in the lateral configuration, where the weak-link region can be controlled by $V(x)$.
-Because of the proximity effect, Cooper pairs can tunnel into the top and bottom layers, assuming that the effective superconducting coherence length is much larger than the thickness ($d\sim 1$ nm).
-This effect can be described by adding the pairing potential $\hat{\Delta}=\Delta_0\tau_0i\sigma_y$ to $H_0$, where $\Delta(x)=\Delta_0[e^{i\phi}\Theta(-x)+\Theta(x-L_0)]$ depends on the phase difference $\phi$ of the two superconductors .
+We consider a lateral junction where $s$-wave superconductors are deposited on top of the AFM bilayers.
+The weak-link region is controlled by the potential $V(x)$.
+Due to the proximity effect, Cooper pairs tunnel into both the top and bottom layers; this scenario is valid under the assumption that the effective superconducting coherence length is much larger than the bilayer thickness ($d \lesssim 1$ nm).
+This process is modelled by adding the pairing potential $\hat{\Delta} = \Delta_0 \tau_0 i \sigma_y$ to $H_0$, where the spatial profile $\Delta(x) = \Delta_0 [ e^{i\phi} \Theta(-x) + \Theta(x - L_0) ]$ depends on the phase difference $\phi$ between the two superconductors.

-Since the pairing is singlet, the two electrons with opposite spins across the two layers would pair, leading to the formation of interlayer Cooper pairs.
-To make the interlayer Cooper pairing explicit, we now derive the effective pairing potential near the Fermi energy.
-As shown in Fig.~\ref{fig:fig2}(a), the energy bands of $PT$-symmetric AFM bilayers are degenerate.
-We consider the Fermi level is near the band bottom so that the interlayer is prominent (labeled by green).
-In this case, the low-energy effective Hamiltonian can be reduced into the states $\psi=(\psi^t_{\uparrow},\psi^b_{\downarrow})^T$ with $\mu \gg \Delta_0$.
+Since the pairing is spin-singlet, electrons with opposite spins from different layers can form interlayer Cooper pairs.
+To describe this interlayer pairing explicitly, we derive an effective pairing potential near the Fermi energy.
+Note that $V_d=0$ at two sides of the junction so that the energy bands of the $PT$-symmetric AFM bilayers are doubly degenerate [Fig.~\ref{fig:fig2}(a)].
+We consider the Fermi level to be near the band bottom, where interlayer pairing is prominent (indicated by the green labeling).
+In this regime, the low-energy effective Hamiltonian can be projected onto the basis $\psi=(\psi^t_{\uparrow},\psi^b_{\downarrow})^T$, with the chemical potential satisfying $\mu \gg \Delta_0$.